My Dog's Nose is Changing Color

 - Growths: nodules and tumors may occur in single entities or in clusters.
-Additionally, during this stage, the patient usually develops scabs on skin as ulceration is more developed.
+During this stage, the patient also usually develops scabs on the skin as ulceration is more developed.

 - Oral mucosal disease: the gums, tongue and palate are damaged.
 Ulcers, inflammation and depigmentation develop.

 Treatment of these types of skin cancer will depend on the progression of the disease.
 The most common treatments include surgery, phototherapy and radiotherapy.
 Only the veterinarian can diagnose epitheliotropic lymphoma, so we recommend going to them as soon as you see symptoms appear.
 While cases of this type of cancer are relatively rare, euthanasia for the dog may be recommended in advanced cases.

 The breeds of dog most likely to suffer skin cancer are the St. Bernard, Irish Setter, Boxer, German Shepherd, Cocker Spaniel and Golden Retriever.
 Learn more with our related article on the most common diseases of German Shepherds.

 Although the above reasons are most common, there are other reasons why dog's nose changes color.
 As it is a pigmentation problem, it is possible a poor diet can be the root cause.
 This is because the right nutrition is required to stimulation melanin production.
 If the dog receives food of insufficient quality or even quantity, melanin cannot properly bond with proteins and there will be a deficiency.
 The result is a lack of pigmentation.